 While technology is heating up the car manufacturing industry, it’s also transforming Class 8 tractors.

-Last week, we explored how consumer excitement over new transportation technology is influencing production, and how this demand from drivers is improving range, affordability, and environment impact for consumer cars.
+Last week, we explored how consumer excitement over new transportation technology is influencing production, and how this demand from drivers is improving range, affordability, and environmental impact for consumer cars.

 For trucks, it’s the combined interests of commercial truck makers and Congress driving the development of new big rig technology.
 Freight transportation stakeholders are frantically testing every option that might lead to greater tractor efficiency and convenience.